 The Basics of Heating a Dog House

 Before investing in a top-of-the-line dog house heater, you should start by checking and setting up the basics.
-There are few things that everybody can do, that cost nothing or very little and that can make you save some money then when it comes down to picking the best heater for your dog house by reading through these basic tips.
+There are a few things that everybody can do, that cost nothing or very little and that can make you save some money then when it comes down to picking the best heater for your dog house by reading through these basic tips.

 - Dog House Flooring — ideally you want to have an elevated dog house floor, away from the actual ground.
-That way, you dog house floor will not be influenced by the ground temperature.
-Insulated wood is your best choice but if you don’t have that available, get a wooden pallet somewhere and place the dog house on top of it!
+That way, your dog house floor will not be influenced by the ground temperature.
+Insulated wood is your best choice but if you don't have that available, get a wooden pallet somewhere and place the dog house on top of it!

-- Size of the Dog House — we all want the biggest, tallest and largest dog house for our dogs but when it is winter, you want it to be large enough so your pooch can turn around and stretch, but small enough so your dog’s body temperature manage to heat the dog house up overall.
-Using insulated walls will help keeping the heat within.
+- Size of the Dog House — we all want the biggest, tallest and largest dog house for our dogs but when it is winter, you want it to be large enough so your pooch can turn around and stretch, but small enough so your dog's body temperature manage to heat the dog house up overall.
+Using insulated walls will help to keep the heat within.

 - Cold Air Streams — it is common sense to never place your kennels in the middle of a cold air stream or next to a door if you keep your dog house indoors.